-Brave enough to go on the world’s longest underground zipline in the pitch-black dark?
-Then Go Below Underground Adventures in Wales is the place for you!
+Brave enough to take on the world’s longest underground zip line in the pitch-black dark?
+Then Go Below Wales is the place for you!

-It’s not often that I get scared, but halfway through Go Below Underground Adventures, when scrambling up a ridiculously steep climb in the pitch-black of an abandoned slate mine, I thought to myself “what on earth am I doing!?”
+It’s not often that I get scared, but halfway through Go Below Wales, when scrambling up a ridiculously steep climb in the pitch-black of an abandoned slate mine, I thought to myself “what on earth am I doing!?”

 I looked down and I could only see about 20 metres below me, then there was nothing but darkness.
 Heart pounding, I knew the only way was up, and slowly, one shaky step at a time, I eventually made it to the top of the mine shaft.

 Back on steady ground I smiled to myself, that sense of exhilaration and accomplishment washing over me.
-I couldn’t hang around for long though, the next activity was another crazy zipline through the caves.
+I couldn’t hang around for long though, the next activity was another crazy zip line through the caves.
 Yes, you read that right, ziplining underground in the caves of North Wales.

 Let me say this now.
 As far as getting outside your comfort zone and pushing your own personal boundaries, there’s nothing quite like Go Below in Snowdonia to get the adrenaline pumping!